-A. Exercise can help you keep your joints moving, keep the muscles around your joints strong, keep your bone and cartilage tissue strong and healthy, and improve your ability to perform daily activities.
-Along with medicine and rest, regular exercise of your joints—when they aren't inflamed —can help keep them in working order so you can continue participating in your daily activities.
-It also may help prevent further joint damage.
+A. Exercise can help you keep your joints moving and keep the muscles around your joints strong.
+It can also keep your bone and cartilage tissue strong and healthy, and improve your ability to do daily activities.
+Along with medicine and rest, regular exercise of your joints—when they aren't swollen—can help keep them in working order.
+This lets you continue your daily activities.
+It also may help prevent more joint damage.

 A. If you don’t exercise, your joints can become even more stiff and painful.
 If you have arthritis, it’s important to keep your muscles as strong as possible.
-The stronger the muscles and tissue around your joints, the better they’ll be able to support and protect your joints, even those weak and damaged from arthritis.
-If you don’t exercise, your muscles become smaller and weaker and your bones become more brittle and prone to fracture.
-Exercise helps keep your joints as flexible as possible, allowing you to continue your daily tasks as independently as possible.
+The stronger the muscles and tissue around your joints, the better they’ll be able to support and protect your joints.
+This includes even those weak and damaged from arthritis.
+If you don’t exercise, your muscles become smaller and weaker.
+Your bones become more brittle and likely to fracture.
+Exercise helps keep your joints as flexible as possible.
+This allows you to continue your daily tasks by yourself as much as possible.

-A. The program that’s best for you depends on the type of arthritis you have, which joints are affected, and how severe your arthritis is.
-Your doctor, physical therapist, or rehabilitation specialist can help determine the best exercise program for you.
-People with arthritis often benefit from range-of-motion, strengthening, and endurance exercises.
+A. The program that’s best for you depends on the type of arthritis you have.
+It also depends on which joints are affected, and how severe your arthritis is.
+Your healthcare provider, physical therapist, or rehabilitation specialist can help decide the best exercise program for you.
+Talk with your healthcare provider before starting an exercise program.
+People with arthritis often benefit from range-of-motion, strengthening, and endurance exercises:

-If you haven’t been exercising regularly or you have pain, stiffness, or weakness that interrupts your daily activities, get your doctor’s approval and start your exercise program with flexibility and strengthening exercises only.
+Note: If you haven’t been exercising regularly or you have pain, stiffness, or weakness that interrupts your daily activities, get your healthcare provider’s approval.
+Then start your exercise program with flexibility and strengthening exercises only.

 Your Family's Health